How many directors must a condo or coop have at minimum?

 Prepare for the Florida Community Association Manager Exam.
 Review flashcards and multiple choice questions with hints and explanations to boost your score.
 Ace your exam!

-In Florida, the law requires that a condominium or cooperative association must have a minimum of three directors on its board.
-This requirement ensures that there is an adequate number of individuals to provide diverse perspectives and make informed decisions concerning the management of the association.
+In Florida, the law requires that a condominium or cooperative association have a minimum of three directors on its board.
+This requirement is specified in the Florida Statutes, which govern the operations of such associations.

 Subscribe